Nguyễn Văn Thiệu: Communists close in and Thiệu resigns

 By this time, the North Vietnamese Politburo no longer felt it necessary to wait until 1976 for the final offensive, and they sought to secure victory within two months, before the monsoon season began.
 On 7 April 1975, Lê Đức Thọ arrived at General Văn Tiến Dũng's headquarters near Loc Ninh to oversee the final battles.
 General Dũng prepared a three-pronged attack, which would seize the vital highway intersection at Xuân Lộc, the capital of Long Khánh Province and "the gateway to Saigon", before heading for Biên Hòa.

 The week-long fighting that erupted on 8 April in and around Xuân Lộc was the most significant engagement of the entire offensive.
 The South Vietnamese eventually committed 25,000 troops to the battle, almost one-third of their remaining forces.
-After conducting a valiant defense, the 18th Division was overwhelmed by a 6:1 numerical ratio, and the communists encircled Saigon.
+The 18th Division was overwhelmed by a raio of 6:1, and the communists encircled Saigon.

-On 10 April, US President Gerald Ford went to Congress to request a US$722 million supplemental military aid package for South Vietnam plus $250 million in economic and refugee aid but Congress was not impressed.
-On 17 April the discussion ended—there would be no further military funding for Thiệu.
+On 10 April, Ford went to Congress to request a US $722 million supplemental military aid package for South Vietnam plus $250 million in economic and refugee aid but Congress was not impressed.
+On 17 April the discussion ended: there would be no further military funding for Thiệu.

 On 21 April 1975, Thiệu, under intense political pressure, resigned as president after losing the confidence of his closest domestic allies.
 In his televised farewell speech during which he was close to tears, he admitted, for the first time, having ordered the evacuation of the Central Highlands and the north that had led to debacle.
 He then stated that it had been the inevitable course of action considering the situation, but still blamed the generals.